-The Sparkassen-Finanzgruppe is a German banking group that consisted of around 540 independent enterprises, including 390^1 savings banks, six Landesbank groups, the asset manager DekaBank Deutsche Girozentrale (DekaBank, Aa2 stable, Aa2 stable, baa2)2, eight Landesbausparkassen (regional building societies) and 11 primary insurance groups as of end-2017.
-Germany's largest banking group the held domestic market shares of 28.6% in terms of business volume (excluding derivative financial instruments in the trading portfolio and own bond issues repurchased), 41.9% in terms of corporate lending, 36.9% in terms of private housing construction loans, 21.6% in terms of consumer lending, 39.2% in terms of deposits from private individuals (excluding term deposits for a period of over two years) and 28.2% in terms of deposits from domestic enterprises.
-As of 31 December 2017, S-Finanzgruppe reported total aggregated assets of \notin 2.1 trillion.
+S-Finanzgruppe is a German banking group that consists of around 540 independent enterprises, including 3851 savings banks, six Landesbank groups, the asset manager DekaBank Deutsche Girozentrale (DekaBank, Aa2 stable, Aa2 stable, baa2)2, eight Landesbausparkassen (regional building societies) and 11 primary insurance groups and a number of other financial service companies as of year-end 2017 (latest available figure).
+S-Finanzgruppe, Germany's largest banking group, held domestic market shares of 28.6% in terms of business volume (excluding derivative financial instruments in the trading portfolio and own bond issues repurchased), 41.9% in terms of corporate lending, 36.9% in terms of private housing construction loans, 21.6% in terms of consumer lending, 39.2% in terms of deposits from private individuals (excluding term deposits for a period of over two years) and 28.2% in terms of deposits from domestic enterprises at YE2017.
+As of 31 December 2017, S-Finanzgruppe reported total aggregated assets of €2.1 trillion.